fxnnxc/fxnnxc.github.io/_main_articles/neuron-multi-neurons.md

 * `input 1`  is small signal  0.3
 * `input 2`  is large signal : 0.7

-The visualization pilots individual neurons as a line
+The visualization shows individual neurons as a line
 $$
 y = w_n x +b_n
 $$